dotnet/csharpstandard/standard/lexical-structure.md

 ### 7.2.2 Grammar notation

-The lexical and syntactic grammars are presented in Backus-Naur form using the notation of the ANTLR grammar tool.
+The lexical and syntactic grammars are presented in the ANTLR grammar tool's Extended Backus-Naur form.

+While the ANTLR notation is used this Standard does not present a complete ANTLR-ready "reference grammar" for C#; writing a lexer and parser, either by hand or using a tool such as ANTLR, is outside the scope of a language specification.
+With that qualification, this Standard attempts to minimize the gap between the specified grammar and that required to build a lexer and parser in ANTLR with the notable exception of the preprocessor ([§7.5](lexical-structure.md#75-pre-processing-directives) which requires more substantial work to fit into the ANTLR model.

+ANTLR distinguishes between lexical and syntactic, termed parser by ANTLR, grammars in its notation by starting lexical rules with an initial uppercase letter and parser rules with an initial lowercase letter.

+> *Note*: The C# lexical grammar ([§7.2.3](lexical-structure.md#723-lexical-grammar)) and syntactic grammar ([§7.2.4](lexical-structure.md#724-syntactic-grammar)) are not in exact correspondence with the ANTLR division into lexical and parser grammers.
+This small mismatch means that some ANTLR parser rules are used when specifying the C# lexical grammar. *end note*

 ### 7.2.3 Lexical grammar

 The lexical grammar of C# is presented in [§7.3](lexical-structure.md#73-lexical-analysis), [§7.4](lexical-structure.md#74-tokens), and [§7.5](lexical-structure.md#75-pre-processing-directives).
 The terminal symbols of the lexical grammar are the characters of the Unicode character set, and the lexical grammar specifies how characters are combined to form tokens ([§7.4](lexical-structure.md#74-tokens)), white space ([§7.3.4](lexical-structure.md#734-white-space)), comments ([§7.3.3](lexical-structure.md#733-comments)), and pre-processing directives ([§7.5](lexical-structure.md#75-pre-processing-directives)).

+Many of the terminal symbols of the syntactic grammar are not defined explicitly as tokens in the lexical grammar.
+Rather advantage is taken of the ANTLR behavior that literal strings in the grammar are extracted as implicit lexical tokens; this allows keywords, operators, etc. to be represented in the grammar by their literal representation rather than a token name.

+The same behavior is also used to simplify the lexical grammar, see [§7.3.1](lexical-structure.md#731-general).

-Every compilation unit in a C# program shall conform to the *Input* production of the lexical grammar ([§7.3.1](lexical-structure.md#731-general)).
+Every compilation unit in a C# program shall conform to the *input* production of the lexical grammar ([§7.3.1](lexical-structure.md#731-general)).

-Using the ANTLR convention, lexer rule names are spelled with an initial uppercase letter.

 ### 7.2.4 Syntactic grammar

 The syntactic grammar of C# is presented in the clauses, subclauses, and annexes that follow this subclause.
-The terminal symbols of the syntactic grammar are the tokens defined by the lexical grammar, and the syntactic grammar specifies how tokens are combined to form C# programs.
+The terminal symbols of the syntactic grammar are the tokens defined explicitly by the lexical grammar and implicitly by literal strings in the grammar itself ([§7.2.3](lexical-structure.md#723-lexical-grammar)).
+The syntactic grammar specifies how tokens are combined to form C# programs.

-Every compilation unit in a C# program shall conform to the *Compilation_Unit* production ([§14.2](namespaces.md#142-compilation-units)) of the syntactic grammar.
+Every compilation unit in a C# program shall conform to the *compilation_unit* production ([§14.2](namespaces.md#142-compilation-units)) of the syntactic grammar.

-Using the ANTLR convention, syntactic rule names are spelled with an initial lowercase letter.

 ### 7.2.5 Grammar ambiguities